12th National Sepsis Symposium 2025

 Source Control- what & how

-3:43 Closing Remarks and Awarding and recognition of winners
+3:43 Closing Remarks, Poster Presentations, Awarding and recognition of winners

 Dr. Ahmed Al-Hammadi